armytag/langs/qathebo/texts/LCC11_Qathebo.md

 ##### Instrumental (*-gi*)

 The Instrumental case indicates which noun is used to perform the verb.
-This could be a tool, a method, or even a collaborator.

 <div class="gloss">
 <p class="number"></p>